 Master of Science in Occupational Therapy

-The Master of Science in Occupational Therapy program at BU welcomes graduate students with a wide variety of educational and work experiences.
-We offer this diverse student community an outstanding combination of advantages: a program ranked second in the nation by U.S. News & World Report, renowned faculty, extensive clinical experiences and a stimulating, urban location that provides the broadest possible exposure to clinical settings and client populations.
-Learn more about our OT faculty and their recent accomplishments in Special Edition Inside Sargent: Accomplishments in Occupational Therapy.
+We offer this diverse student community an outstanding combination of advantages: a program ranked #1 (tied) in the nation by U.S. News & World Report, renowned faculty, extensive clinical experiences, and a focus on preparing professionals for leadership.
+We also offer a stimulating, urban location that provides the broadest possible exposure to clinical settings and client populations.

 Throughout the program, you’ll have close interaction and personal attention from our faculty.
-Many of your classes will have fewer than 20 students; even your largest lecture will have less than 55.
+Many of your application sections will have fewer than 20 students; even your largest lecture will have no more than 60 students.